yangx18/Fanta-Tic-Tac-Toe/README.md

    [fantatictactoe.py](https://github.com/yangx18/Fanta-Tic-Tac-Toe/blob/main/main/fantatictactoe.py "Fanta Tic-Tac-Toe")

 ## Features
 Main concept of this game is followed by minimax algorithm.
-Minimax is a kind of backtracking algorithm that is used in decision making and game theory to find the optimal move for a player, assumig that your opponent also plays optimally.
+Minimax is a kind of backtracking algorithm that is used in decision making and game theory to find the optimal move for a player, assuming that your opponent also plays optimally.

 ![](minimax.png)

 ## Status
-Project is in progress, and there are still some problem but we will fix them in the later semaster.(descriptions in () are possible solutions)
+Project is in progress, and there are still some problem but we will fix them in the later semester.(descriptions in () are possible solutions)

-* AI is not smart and efficient enough( do more research and hold sticks with human players)
+* AI is better than the last one but not performed well as we expected
-* Rules are not as smart as we assumed before in the proposal( make completely connections from sub-grid to whole board)
+* Trying to strengthen the algorithm to increase the winning rate of the tree-based AI

 ## Sources